Lowell High School cancels class due to lack of heat

-LOWELL, Mass.
-(WHDH) — Lowell High School canceled class Wednesday after school officials said parts of the building have no heat.
+LOWELL, MA (WHDH) - Lowell High School canceled class Wednesday after school officials said parts of the building have no heat.

+The cold caused a basketball game in the gym to briefly stop after a pipe burst, flooding the court.

 “It’s great because you don’t have to be sitting there with a jacket on all day,” said junior Michaela Martinez.
 “Especially when you’re walking through the tunnels, it’s like you’re walking outside.
 It’s not even like you’re inside.”